v-rowjee/Web-Login-System-with-text-to-speech/README.md

-# Web-Login
+# Web Login System

-Web-Login is a simple user login system which uses PHP form to connect to the MySQL database server on localhost.
+This web application is a simple user login system which uses PHP form to connect to the MySQL database server on localhost.

-The website also consist of a Text-To-Speech API - http://www.voicerss.org/
+The website also consist of a Text-To-Speech API by Voicerss - http://www.voicerss.org/

 The API generate a voice when the page is loaded to welcome the user and as more tasks are performed.